Certificate in Photography

-ADMI has invested heavily in the photography department that includes the latest models of digital cameras that are the most popular with photographers in the market.
+ADMI has invested heavily in the photography department that includes three computer labs with Macs and PCs, latest models of digital cameras that are the most popular with photographers in the market.

 We understand your love for certain brands so we have tried to accommodate both Canon and Nikon DSLR lover with popular models.

 We also have a portable studio, reflectors and enough lights for any location shoot.

 In our inventory we have some of the most popular cameras like:

 ADMI has also invested in industry standard software:

 A photographer takes captions, processes and prints photographs.
 A photographer will make money from the display, sale or use of these photographs.
 For example, a news photographer or photojournalist can have an art exhibition on various human conflicts that he’s covered.
 A commercial photographer will take images of a product that will accompany the marketing material.
 Photographers work within strict production timelines.

 There exist numerous employment opportunities in a number of industries, including advertising, publishing, sports, news, education, film, news and media houses

 From working for an advertising agency to setting up your own studio, the diploma in photography opens the door to a wide range of creative careers.